Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pleural effusion is the accumulation of pathological fluid in the pleural cavity with inflammatory processes in adjacent organs or pleural sheets or when the ratio between colloid osmotic pressure of the blood plasma and hydrostatic pressure in the capillaries is disturbed.
+Pleural effusion is an accumulation of pathological fluid in the pleural cavity due to inflammatory processes in adjacent organs or pleural layers, or due to a disturbance in the relationship between the colloid osmotic pressure of blood plasma and the hydrostatic pressure in the capillaries.

-Pleural fluid of inflammatory origin is exudate.
-The fluid accumulated due to the disbalance between the colloid osmotic pressure of the blood plasma and the hydrostatic pressure in the capillaries is a transudate.
+Pleural fluid of inflammatory origin is an exudate.
+Fluid accumulated due to a violation of the relationship between the colloid-osmotic pressure of the blood plasma and the hydrostatic pressure in the capillaries is a transudate.

-After receiving pleural fluid, it is necessary to determine, depending on the color, transparency, relative density, biochemical and cytological composition, whether the effusion is exudate or transudate.
+After obtaining the pleural fluid, it is necessary to determine whether the effusion is an exudate or a transudate, depending on the color, transparency, relative density, biochemical and cytological composition.

 Exudate |